markokajzer/discord-soundbot/README.md

 + Add possibility to add sounds
   + PM the bot a wav or mp3 file < 1MB and it will add it to the soundboard.
-+ Queue should play in correct channels
 + Delete sound messages
-+ Save play counts